x-tabdeveloping/turftopic/README.md

   <figcaption>Screenshot of the topicwizard Web Application</figcaption>
 </figure>

-Alternatively you can use the Turftopic [Figures API](https://x-tabdeveloping.github.io/topicwizard/figures.html)HTML figures.
+Alternatively you can use the [Figures API](https://x-tabdeveloping.github.io/topicwizard/figures.html) in topicwizard for individual HTML figures.

 ## Models